phazelift/words.js/README.md

 words.js
 ========

-words.js is a toolbox for manipulating the words in a string.
+**words.js** is a library/toolbox for working with words in a string.
 Great for handling command-line or text input, educational tools, word-games, text filters, password generators, etc..
 <br/>
+___

 **a few quick examples:**
 ```javascript